kcmvp/dvo/refactor.md

 - value
   - Persistence-oriented data transfer objects and mapping helpers.
+  - Uses `meta.Schema`/`meta.ValueObject` as the shared payload contract for persistence operations.
   - Scans DB rows into value containers, maps validated view input into persistence-ready values.
   - Uses `field` identifiers to map column names and types.

 - view
-  - All HTTP request parsing and validation logic.
-  - Uses `field` identifiers (or `meta.FieldRef`) to build validation schemas.
-  - Produces `value` objects for persistence and renders `value` objects to JSON for responses.
+  - Responsible for request/response validation and presentation logic, built on top of `meta` contracts.
+  - Uses `meta.Schema` and `meta.ValueObject` (or small view-level adapters/wrappers) to validate incoming JSON and produce outgoing representations.
+  - Extends or wraps `meta` types with view-specific helpers, binds validators (from `validator` package) to `field` providers, and exposes middleware helpers (framework-level wrappers for gin/echo/fiber).

 Public contracts (shapes and functions — signatures only)